-Instructions: Write a one page educational biosketch that presents your pathway to graduate school.
+Instructions: Write a one page educational bio-sketch that presents your pathway to graduate school.
 Include experiences or revelations that directed you to your scientific discipline.
-Your biosketch will be shared with the class.
+Your bio-sketch will be shared with the class.

 Writing assignment I format: One page, double spaced.
-Due at beginning of class on August 25.
-Submit through NMSU email.
+Due at beginning of class on August 23.
+Submit to both instructors through NMSU email.